 Students who graduate with a concentration in Liberal Studies will be able to:

-- demonstrate factual and conceptual knowledge in each of the linked fields;
+- discuss factual and conceptual knowledge in each of the linked fields;

 - demonstrate the interrelationship and coherence of the linked fields by integrating such knowledge from each of them;